tencent cloud

 Note:

-- If you encounter errors such as non-existent functions or methods when using the XML version of the SDK, update the SDK to the latest version and try again.
+If you encounter errors such as functions or methods not found when using the XML version SDK, please first upgrade the XML version SDK to the latest version and then retry.

 Note:

-, and bucket, see Introduction.- You can find common classes for the COS Java SDK in the following packages:
+Common classes in the COS Java SDK are located in the following packages:

-The following test assumes that you are accessing the COS service in the Guangzhou region.
+The following test assumes that you are attempting to access the COS service in the Guangzhou region.

 [root@VM_centos /data/home/]# ping cos.ap-guangzhou.myqcloud.com